- Feature Name:

 All three new types will have the same trait implementations as the legacy types, with the following exceptions:

-• NOT implement Iterator
+- NOT implement

 The following conversions between the new and legacy types will be implemented: